Full time, part time or online?

 Five ways to personalize your path to success at Northern Illinois University

-Attend classes in person or online, full time or part time—the choices are yours!
-Here are five ways you can accomplish your goals at NIU.
+Choose to attend classes in person or online, full time or part time.
+Explore five different ways you can customize your education:

 Online Courses and Programs

 Did you know you may be able to earn most or all of your degree using our online portal?
 NIU offers approximately 20 undergraduate and graduate degrees and about 10 additional certificates fully online.